drixlerangelo/cross-play-minecraft-docker/README.md

 ## How to use
 1. You can start by copying the provided `.env.example` to make your own `.env` file.
 2. Change the parameters inside the file such as the seed of your Minecraft world and its server name.
-3. Run `docker-compose up -d` and wait for these lines to show up (you can see it by typing `docker logs server`):
+3. Run `docker-compose up -d` and wait for these lines to show up (you can see it by typing `docker logs mcserver`):
 ```
 [20:15:35] [Server thread/INFO]: [Geyser-Spigot] Enabling Geyser-Spigot v1.2.0-SNAPSHOT
 [20:15:37] [Server thread/INFO]: [Geyser-Spigot] ******************************************